michael2012z/BitBible/markdown/JPS/files/2Sam.md

 19. And David inquired of HaShem, saying: 'Shall I go up against the Philistines? wilt Thou deliver them into my hand?'
 And HaShem said unto David: 'Go up; for I will certainly deliver the Philistines into thy hand.'

 20. And David came to Baal-perazim, and David smote them there; and he said: 'The HaShem hath broken mine enemies before me, like the breach of waters.'
-Therefore the name of that place was called Baal-perazim.That is, The possessor of breaches.
+Therefore the name of that place was called Baal-perazim.

 21. And they left their images there, and David and his men took them away.